skagedal/skagedal.github.io/_posts/2017-12-30-decimal-decoding.markdown

 // NSDecimalNumber - 1.23456789123456789
 ```

 It has now switched to an `NSDecimalNumber`.
 In all cases, whether we get an `__NSCFNumber` or an `NSDecimalNumber`, we can get a string representation of the parsed number that is exactly as how we wrote it in the JSON – no precision was lost.
-It presumably chooses an NSDecimalNumber where it can no longer fit tshe decimals in the mantissa of a Double.
+It presumably chooses an NSDecimalNumber where it can no longer fit the decimals in the mantissa of a Double.

 ## JSONDecoder

 With Swift 4, the `Codable` API arrived.
 This gives us a new, more Swifty way of decoding JSON.
-Now the programmer specifie the types to expect.
+Now the programmer specifies the types to expect.
 For most use cases, if you expect non-integer numbers, you will use the `Double` type.

 ```swift
 func parseJsonDoubleArray(_ jsonString: String) -> [Double] {